||issue > overview

 KEY MESSAGE: In the United States, the pet trade industry generates billions of dollars due to a sophisticated distribution system, profiting many players.
 Breeders and dealers are a subset of this industry, producing and providing the "living products."

-It's estimated that dog and cat breeding and dealing is a multi-million dollar industry.
-As with other industries, it depends on a full system of distribution that cross state borders, which is why it’s defined in terms of commerce.
+It's estimated that pet trade industry is a multi-billion dollar industry.
+As with other industries, it depends on a full system of distribution that crosses state borders, which is why it’s defined in terms of commerce.

 Breeders are only one part of the ‘commerce’ picture.

 - AUCTION: Many of the stud males and intact females, as well as other dogs, cats, puppies and kittens, are bought and sold through organized auctions.
 NOTE: Minnesota has not been known for auctions that sell dogs and cats, but there are rural auctions where some animals and displayed and sold along with farm equipment, flowers and other items.
 Winona County is known for holding an auction that sells dogs and puppies (multiple breeders are located in that area.)